mindspore-ai/docs/docs/lite/docs/source_en/troubleshooting_guide.md

     [mindspore/lite/tools/converter/parser/caffe/caffe_model_parser.cc:**] ConvertLayers] parse node **** failed.
     ```

     - Analysis: The converter supports the operator conversion, but does not support a special attribute or parameter of the operator.
 As a result, the model conversion fails.
-(The following uses Caffe as an example.
+(The following uses caffe as an example.
 The log information of other frameworks is the same.)
     - Solution: Add the custom operator parsers by inheriting the API [NodeParser](https://mindspore.cn/lite/api/en/r2.3/generate/classmindspore_converter_NodeParser.html) and register the parsers by using [NodeParserRegistry](https://mindspore.cn/lite/api/en/r2.3/generate/classmindspore_registry_NodeParserRegistry.html).
 Alternatively, commit an [issue](https://gitee.com/mindspore/mindspore/issues) to MindSpore Lite developers in the community.

 ## Post-training Quantization Conversion Failed